 15 years ago, I often wore the hat of a know-it-all pre-sales engineer.
 I was annoyed with sales people and wanted nothing more than to talk technical details for hours on end.

-Congrats on being both a great technologist and someone who can get along well with people.
-As a result, your’re frequently pulled/pushed into sales calls.
-It’s not surprising you have been tapped to start focusing on pre-sale engagements!
+As a result, your’re frequently pulled (pushed) into sales calls.
 No longer are you just sitting in the back cube, eating pizza, and cranking out code.
-Now, you can gaze longingly at a boxed lunch that will remain untouched on the conference room table as you are busy demoing your products/solutions to potential customers.
+Now, you can gaze longingly at a boxed lunch that will remain untouched on the conference room table as you are busy demoing your products and solutions to potential customers.

 Only, there’s a catch (well, another catch)… The sales people don’t like you.
 I mean, they seem nice, but they blow you off, keep you in the dark, and try to get you out of the room as fast as possible.
 Why is that?

 Here’s what’s happening: You are jeopardizing the sale, and your own livelihood!

 The sales rep is actively keeping you out of her conversations with the business decision makers because you are sucking all of the air out of the room with your irrational exuberance of an a_vti folder and what it stands for.

 How do I know?
 Now, I’m the exec.